garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Object Relation Mapping (ORM).md

 - Allows querying [[COMPSCI235 - Software Development Methodologies/database|database]] in terms of domain model structure
 - Selected objects are initially marked as being persistent, after that changes in those objects are transparently synchronized with the [[COMPSCI235 - Software Development Methodologies/database|database]] without or with minimal explicit code being written
 	- concept of [[session]]
+- Framework handles the mapping of objects to the [[COMPSCI235 - Software Development Methodologies/Relational database|Relational database]] tables, where data from the objects are actually being stored
+- One wa
 ![[Pasted image 20231102161727.png]]